3vilcookie/stars/README.md

 ![Image filled with a lot of Stars](examples/readme_title_image.png)
 # Stars

 Generates Images filled with stars.
-Currently the Stars are rendered randomly and the properties (resolition, count of stars,...) are hardcoded.

 ## Motivation